 Regardless of how you run / trigger your test runs, every batch of test runs is recorded as a test session and displayed in your test sessions page.

 For each test session, we record all logging, videos, traces, screenshots and other telemetry.
-This specifically powerful
+This specifically powerful when using our

 @playwright/test powered browser checks.